Azure-Samples/contoso-chat/README.md

 ## Setup the code and environment

-To setup the development environment you can leverage codespaces, a local enviornment that you configure with Anaconda or venv, or a vs code docker container environemnt that leverages the Devcontainer.
+To setup the development environment you can leverage codespaces, a local environment that you configure with Anaconda or venv, or a vs code docker container environment that leverages the Devcontainer.

 ### Local development environment option (Anaconda or venv)